Home » Yoga Blog » Yoga Poses » Sphinx and Seal Yoga Pose: Salamba Bhujangasana Guide

 Some Final Words

-Sphinx and Seal Yoga Pose are versatile and accessible asanas with numerous bodily and mental benefits.
+Sphinx and Seal Yoga Pose (Salamba Bhujangasana in sanskrit) and they’re Variations are versatile and accessible asanas with numerous physical and mental benefits.
 Both poses are an excellent way to introduce backbends into your practice, improve spinal health, and achieve mental relaxation.
 Whether you’re a beginner or an experienced yogi, incorporating Seal and Sphinx Pose into your routine can enhance your overall yoga experience.

 Source Wikipedia